BMW 7 Series (E32): Goldfisch prototype

 The Goldfisch, also called the 767 or the "Secret Seven" internally, is a concept full size luxury car based on the E32 750i.
 Conceived by Dr. Karlheinz Lange in the late 1980s, it was meant to be the top-of-the line variant of the 7 Series also designed to compete with offerings from rival Mercedes-Benz.
 Dr. Lange also involved two other employees in the project, namely Adolf Fischer and Hanns-Peter Weisbarth both being senior employees.
 The concept car was completed in just six months.
 The main notable feature is the V16 engine designed by Adolf Fischer, which is essentially a modified M70 V12 enlarged to have four extra cylinders, capacity enlarged to 6.7-litres, etched iron pistons, nine-bearing crankshaft and having silicone-aluminium casting.
 The engine was fitted with Bosch DME 3.3 engine management system for better performance.
 Desired level of performance was achieved when the system treated the engine as two inline-8 engines bolted together.
 The resulting engine had a power output of 414 PS and 461 lbft of torque.
 Power was sent to the rear wheels via a 6-speed manual transmission shared with the E31 8 Series.
 The car had the engine cooling system located in the boot along with fabricated fibre glass gills and air scoops at the rear to aid in cooling as there was no space to accommodate them at the front as the resulting engine was 12 in longer than the V12 engine.
 Air was expelled through a custom made valence panel at the rear of the car which led to the use of small tail lights with no fog and reverse lights.
 Despite the usage of a large V16 engine, the car was only 60 kg heavier than the 750i.
 The Goldfisch could accelerate to 100 kph in a claimed 6 seconds and could attain a top speed of 175 mph.
 The car remained a technology demonstrator only and was never put into production due to the V16 engine being incompliant to the environmental regulations.

-Related cars

-The E34 5 Series, introduced in 1988, has exterior design almost identical to the E32.
-It also uses the same M30 straight-6 and M60 V8 engines, and several other parts.

-The E31 8 Series, introduced in 1989, uses the same M60 V8 and M70 V12 engines as the E32.